 Term Expires 2020

-Miguel is a native Texan, raised by his mother, a school bookkeeper, and late father, a public school teacher and small business owner.
-He received his B.A. in history with a minor in political science from Lamar University and received his M. Ed. in education policy and management from Harvard University.
+Solis is a native Texan who received his B.A. in history with a minor in political science from Lamar University and his M. Ed. in education policy and management from Harvard University.

 - Arlington Park Early Childhood